-Alan Cavanagh, who runs Cavanagh 3D Customs, has printed over 500 face shields and 320 mask adapters already with the printer he was given by his family for his birthday.
+Alan Cavanagh, who runs Cavanagh 3D Customs, has printed more than 500 face shields and 320 mask adapters already with the printer he was given by his family for his birthday.

-“I realised there was a shortage in my community of Little Hulton.
+“I realised there was a shortage in my community of Little Hulton,” he said.

 “I just thought ‘well I’ve got the printer so why not’.”